ScourgeOfGod15/PythonDrawing/README.md

 How to use it:
 1. Save the image and code in the same folder
-2. change the image name in line 25. (jpg, png, svg)
+2. Change the image name in line 25. (jpg, png, svg)